canro91/canro91.github.io/_posts/2020-12-04-UseCultureWhenParsing.md

 }
 ```

 The `ToCurrency` method didn't specify any culture.
-It used the user current culture.
+It used the user's current culture.
 And, the test expected `.` as the separator for decimal places.
-It wasn't the case for the culture I was using.
+It wasn't the case for the culture I was using after resintalling my operating system.
 The separator for my locale was `,`.
 That's why those tests failed.

-**To have a set of always passing unit tests, use a default culture when parsing numeric strings**.
-Instead of using a plain `Parse` and `ToString` on decimals, add a default culture with these two methods.
-As an alternative, you could wrap your tests in a helper method to set the appropriate culture to run your tests.
+To make sure my failing tests always passed, no matter the culture being used, I added a default culture when parsing numeric strings.

 For example, you can create `ToCurrency` and `FromCurrency` methods like this: